 "I believe in raising capital from the public, but without incidentals."

-So far it seems that Cannabotech wants to stick to non-psychedelic mushrooms because of its cannabis mixtures, but a growing number of studies prove that psilocybin a similar effective drug can be as medical marijuana.
+So far, it seems that Cannabotech wants to stick to non-psychedelic mushrooms for its cannabis blends, but a growing body of research proves that psilocybin can be a comparable effective drug to medical marijuana.

 Recent studies have shown that psilocybin can help patients overcome treatment-resistant depression, alcoholism or anxiety, and current studies are looking at how these psychedelic fungi can treat anorexia or even get patients out of comas.